 What’s the problem?

-Drivers divide their limited attention resources between their interaction with the phone (texting, snapchat, whatsapp, talking etc.) and operating the vehicle in varying traffic conditions.
+Drivers divide their limited attention resources between interaction with the phone (texting, messaging, reading, talking etc.) and operating the vehicle in varying traffic conditions.
 In other words, the demands of the phone interaction have to compete with the demands of driving safely.

 There are three main types of distraction: